Skip to main content

 ParameterTypeRequiredDescription

 signal_specstringConditionalNatural language description of the desired signals.
-Required unless signal_ids is provided.
+Required when discovery_mode is "brief" and both signal_refs and legacy signal_ids are absent.
+MUST NOT be provided when discovery_mode is "wholesale".

 destinationsDestination[]NoFilter signals to those activatable on specific agents/platforms.
 When omitted, returns all signals available on the current agent.
 See Destination Object below.